gigascience/gigadb-website/docs/curators/CURATOR_TOOLS_BASTION.md

 ## 4. filesMetaToDb

 > [!IMPORTANT]
-> To execute the `filesMetaToDb` command, change directory to the dataset's associated user dropbox directory located at `/share/dropbox/`:
+> To execute the `filesMetaToDb` command, change directory to the dataset's user dropbox directory located at `/share/dropbox/`:
 ```
 [peterl@ip-10-99-0-95 ~]$ cd /share/dropbox/user5
 ```